owensun2004/Manual2Skill/README.md

 1.Data Preparation

-Download [**Blender**](https://download.blender.org/release/Blender4.3/) of Linux version, and unzip it making it align with this project.
 Download **[PartNet](https://github.com/daerduoCarey/partnet_dataset)** dataset, and unzip it under the directory `pose_estimation/dataset/raw_data`, when it's done, it should be like as follow directory structure:

 ```
-blender-4.3.2-linux-x64
+blender-3.6.19-linux-x64
 ├── blender
 └── *
 Manual2Skill